cdozdil/OptiScaler/README.md

 * Extract the contents of the archive next to the `nvngx_dlss.dll` file in your games folder.
 * Copy the [libxess.dll](https://raw.githubusercontent.com/intel/xess/main/bin/libxess.dll) to your game executable directory.
 * Run `EnableSignatureOverride.reg` and confirm merge.
 * That's it.
-Now DLSS option should appear in settigs.
+Now DLSS option should appear in settings if not you may try using [d3d12-proxy](https://github.com/cdozdil/d3d12-proxy)

 ### Linux
 * Download the latest relase from releases.